Orderella/PopupDialog/README.md

 ## Dialog Container Appearance Settings

-The container view contains the PopupDialogDefaultView or your custom view controller. the following appearence settings are available:
+The container view contains the PopupDialogDefaultView or your custom view controller. the following appearance settings are available:

 ```swift
 let containerAppearance = PopupDialogContainerView.appearance()